CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 #

-# If only specific secrets need to be passed, specify them individually
+# To pass specific secrets only, specify individually

 secrets: